 As parents of students at Virginia Tech, we understand that you will have questions about the options and services available to your student.
-If you have any questions, do not hesitate to call the Dean of Students office at 540-231-3787.

 - Parents and Families – The hub for parents and families of Virginia Tech students.
 Provides information about events, dates, and activities for parents, family, and students.

 - Hokie Family E-Newsletter – A monthly electronic newsletter that keeps parents and families better informed of campus activities, events, and deadlines that affect the lives of Virginia Tech students.